code16/sharp/docs/guide/commands.md

 Commands can be defined in an EntityList, in a Show Page or in a Dashboard.
 This documentation will take the EntityList case, but the API is very similar in all cases, as explained at the end of this page.

-## Generator for an 'EntityList' command
+## Generator for an 'Entity' command

 ```bash
 php artisan sharp:make:entity-command <class_name>